Boeing Orbital Flight Test: Mission

 By 13:55 UTC, mission control center had realized that docking with the ISS was precluded.
 Despite not being able to dock and the MET anomaly, Jim Bridenstine stated during a press conference that "A lot of things went right.
 And this is in fact why we test".

-On 22 December 2019, Starliner was cleared to reenter the Earth's atmosphere.
+On December 22, 2019, Starliner was cleared to reenter the Earth's atmosphere.
 After deorbiting, Starliner reentered the Earth's atmosphere, before successfully deploying all sets of parachutes.
 Starliner deployed airbags and successfully touched-down at White Sands Space Harbor at 12:58:53 UTC.
 Though the ISS rendezvous that was planned for the OFT did not happen, Jim Chilton, vice president for Boeing's space and launch division, estimated that Starliner has achieved over 60% of the flight objectives, and this could reach over 85% once all the data from the spacecraft is retrieved and analyzed.

-The spacecraft will later be reused on mission Boeing Starliner-1.
+The spacecraft was later reused on the Boeing Crew Flight Test.
 Its commander, Sunita Williams, informally dubbed the spacecraft "Calypso" after the famed oceanographic research ship and its eponymous John Denver song.

 Anomalies

 An issue with the spacecraft's Mission Elapsed Time (MET) clock occurred 31 minutes into flight.
 Due to intermittent space-to-ground communication issues flight controllers could not correct the issue.
 This anomaly caused the spacecraft's Orbital Maneuvering Thrusters (OMT) to burn into an incorrect orbit causing too much propellant to be burned.
 This precluded a rendezvous and docking with the ISS.
-The mission was reduced to just three days, with the spacecraft successfully landing at White Sands Space Harbor on 22 December 2019.
+The mission was reduced to just three days, with the spacecraft successfully landing at White Sands Space Harbor on December 22, 2019.

 After the mission, it was revealed that another critical software bug was found in flight, which could have resulted in the service module bumping back into Starliner after separation.
 The bug was fixed two hours before the capsule re-entered.
 Had the bug not been discovered and fixed, it may have damaged Starliner and prevented a safe landing.
 Additionally, it was determined that had the first anomaly not occurred, the second would not have been detected.